NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Units of Measurement
 ~~~~~~~~~~~~~~~~~~~~

 Time-related values should always in seconds.
-This includes :nwb-schema:ref:`TimeSeries.rate <sec-TimeSeries>`
-(if applicable), which should should be in Hz.
+This includes ``rate`` (if applicable), which should should be in Hz.

-Every TimeSeries instance has :nwb-schema:ref:`TimeSeries.unit <sec-TimeSeries>` as an attribute, which is meant to
+Every :nwb-schema:ref:`sec-TimeSeries` instance has ``unit`` as an attribute, which is meant to indicate the unit of
-indicate the unit of measurement for that data, using the appropriate type from the
+measurement for that data, using the appropriate type from the
-`International System of Units (SI) <https://en.wikipedia.org/wiki/International_System_of_Units>`_
+:wikipedia:`International System of Units (SI) <International_System_of_Units>`.